The Brotherhood (2001 film)

 The Brotherhood is a 2001 horror film directed by David DeCoteau and starring Samuel Page, Josh Hammond and Bradley Stryker.
 It is the first in the Brotherhood series of homoerotic horror films.
 The series goes by the title I've Been Watching You in the United Kingdom.
+It is an international co-production between the United States and Mexico.

 Plot

 Young Chris Chandler, a student at Drake University, gets a new roommate, Dan, and becomes friends with him.
 Meanwhile, the fraternities are pledging and a student said to have been interested in Doma Tau Omega is found dead on the campus.

 Chris, who has no high opinion of fraternities, gets to know a student of psychology, Megan, who invites him and Dan to a party of Doma Tau Omega, saying that she does not want to go there alone.
 However, when they arrive at the party, Chris seems to be interested only in the leader of DTO, Devon Eisley, and approaches him.
 After waiting for Chris a long time, Megan and Dan leave the party.
 Chris, meanwhile, is made drunk by Devon, who then makes him a member of DTO by drinking a bit of his blood while, in turn, Chris has to drink a bit of Devon's.

 Shortly after that, Chris is introduced to parties in the DTO house, where he and Devon drink blood from a girl called Sandy in a way reminiscent of sexual intercourse.
 Dan is unsettled by the change in Chris since joining the fraternity, and breaks into the DTO house.
 Investigating the book of DTO, Dan is shocked to find photos of Devon throughout the decades of the fraternity's history, completely unchanged.
 He persuades Megan to go with him to Chris' room, which they find totally ravaged.
 They decide to look for Chris at the fraternity house.